retanar/retanar.github.io/2025-05-sciadv-ban/index.md

 So, how to get banned?
 Describing my experience: use your brain, don't mindlessly accept what everyone says as true, form your own opinion - different from the accepted, voice your opinion, and rub the right people wrong at the right time.

 And how to regret nothing?
 Same answer, basically.
-After you form your own opinion, you stop fitting in anymore, so get as much friends as you can and flee with them.
+After you form your own opinion, you stop fitting in anymore, so get as many friends as you can and flee with them.
 Or just keep on liking the series alone, which may happen even with friends from SciAdv, who never finished.
 Or flee away from SciAdv too, to not even associate yourself with the community anymore.

 Since starting with S;G anime and until now, I had read all SciAdv VNs that I wanted to read.
 Perhaps too early, finishing most in 2021, but seeing how a bigger war started, maybe that was for the best.